 Weeds are not inherently bad by nature.
 The informed farmer will know what the presence of various types of weeds means – from compacted to overly wet soil, and more.
-Eco-farming expert Charles Walters explains different types of weeds, and the soil conditions and state of soil health that their presence signals.
+The late eco-farming expert and Acres U.S.A. founder Charles Walters explains different types of weeds, and the soil conditions and state of soil health that their presence signals.

 By Charles Walters